-Additional opportunities for CAAE students include working at our thrift and re-sale shop, Potpourri on the Coast, training at local restaurants, managing a booth at the Oceanside Farmers' Market that sells items hand-made by our students, and operating an in-house Recycling Center.
+Additional opportunities for CAAE students include working at our thrift and re-sale shop, TERI Inspired Resale, training at local restaurants, managing a booth at the Oceanside Farmers' Market that sells items hand-made by our students, and operating an in-house Recycling Center.
 There is also a focus on individual health and well-being.
 The Fitness and Recreation Center provides exercise and personal training.
 The Ronald Roher Outdoor Enrichment Center is a tranquil setting for groups or individuals to enjoy a variety of leisure and recreational activities.

 TERI's very own energizer bunny.

 Dennis has been a student at the Center for the Arts and Adult Education for 5 ½ years, first entering the program when he transitioned from high school.
 Dennis brought with him a great deal of exuberant but unfocused energy and a large personality.
 What we learned was that he also had great dance moves, a love of basketball, and a passion for painting flags.
 We found out that through painting, Dennis was able to calm down and take time to focus.
 His work has appeared in art shows, on greeting cards, and hangs in the in the state capitol and local businesses.
 He takes great pride in his personal accomplishments.
 Dennis has proven to be an extremely caring person and now shares his energy by assisting others in his groups needing help or simply a hug.